 Green Legacy Hiroshima is guided by a Working Group, representing all key actors in Hiroshima, namely Hiroshima City, Mayors for Peace, The Hiroshima Botanical Garden, Hiroshima Prefecture and Hiroshima University, in addition to ANT and UNITAR.
 The Working Group is informal, and functions as both a coordinating and information sharing body, outlining the general direction of GLH.
-It meets four to six times a year, and is hosted in rotation by ANT-Hiroshima, the UNITAR Hiroshima Office, and the Mayors for Peace.
+It meets two to three times a year, and is hosted in rotation by ANT-Hiroshima, the UNITAR Hiroshima Office, and the Mayors for Peace.
 Few times a year, under the guidance of GLH Master-Gardener Chikara Horiguchi and with the help of The Hiroshima Botanical Garden, members of the Working Group also come together for seed-picking of selected Hibakujumoku.
 These seeds are then given special care and kept in custody at the Botanical Garden, available for dispatch by Working Group members to their partners worldwide.

 Green Legacy Hiroshima